KernelHaven/TypeChefExtractor/README.md

 ## Usage

-To use this extractor, set `code.extractor.class` to `net.ssehub.kernel_haven.typechef.TypechefExtractorFactory` in the KernelHaven properties.
+To use this extractor, set `code.extractor.class` to `net.ssehub.kernel_haven.typechef.TypechefExtractor` in the KernelHaven properties.

 ### Dependencies

 In addition to KernelHaven, this extractor has the following dependencies:
 * [CnfUtils](https://github.com/KernelHaven/CnfUtils)
-* [Typechef-0.4.1.jar](https://github.com/KernelHaven/TypeChefExtractor/blob/master/lib/TypeChef-0.4.1.jar) in the plugins directory

 ### Configuration